 Lord Byron, Ferdinand II and Sir Francis Cook – Famous charaters of 19th century Sintra

 Beginning in the early stages of the 19th, the artistic/intellectual movement known as Romanticism, quickly spread throughout the western world to protest the rational ideal held so tightly during the Enlightenment.
 Emphasis was placed on emotion, not reason like in the enlightenment period.
-As such, much emphasis was put on the past and nature as a means to further enhance the comprehension of human existence.
+As such, thr artistic effort was put on explorations of the past, human emotions and nature as a means to further enhance the comprehension of human existence.

 The Monserrate Estate is the perfect example of the 19th century Romantic movement